kajili/Python-FastAPI-React-App-with-Docker-Kubernetes/README.md

    1. Confirm that this Docker container runs properly, and is able to properly access our `FastAPI` Docker container and display the data correctly.

-7. Once both `Docker` images have been created and are able to be used together as separate `Docker` images, create a `Helm` chart that will allow both of our `Docker` images to be deployed into a local `Kubernetes` cluster.
+7. Once both `Docker` images have been created and are able to be used together as separate `Docker` images, create a `deployment.yaml` file that will allow both of our `Docker` images to be deployed into a local `Kubernetes` cluster.

-   1. In this case will be using `Microk8s` to deploy the `Helm` chart in `Kubernetes`, however it should be able to be deployed through `MiniKube` or any other `Kubernetes` environment.
+   1. In this case will be using `Microk8s` to deploy the `deployment.yaml` chart in `Kubernetes`, however it should be able to be deployed through `MiniKube` or any other `Kubernetes` environment.

 ## Running the Code